 A facelift repositions the tissues of the face and neck to restore the contours and appearance of a more youthful or fresher face.
 Many areas of the face are improved: sagging, loose tissues of the midface, deep folds of loose skin at the sides of the nose and mouth, jowls or loss of definition of the jawline, and excess fat or loose skin causing loss of definition in the neck area.
 Visible banding of the platysma neck muscle below the chin can be corrected to provide additional improvement of the neck contour.

-From his New York practice Dr. Forley brings more than 25 years of expertise in the most advanced facelift techniques to his patients.
-Starting with a coveted fellowship in aesthetic surgery with Dr. Bruce Connell in California, Dr. Forley has developed a reputation for an unsurpassed attention to detail and precision in performing his facelifts in New York.
+At his practice, Dr. Forley brings more than 25 years of expertise in the most advanced facelift techniques to his patients.
+Starting with a coveted fellowship in aesthetic surgery with Dr. Bruce Connell in California, Dr. Forley has developed a reputation for unsurpassed attention to detail and precision in performing his facelift surgeries in New York.
 He has been recognized by his peers annually in the selection process for the Castle Connolly “Top Doctors” guide.
 His incisions are designed to optimally conceal your scars with tightening of the deep layer, known as the SMAS, producing the most natural, long-lasting results.
-He was an early proponent of the MACS-Lift “short scar” technique, which uses a series of sutures, woven through the deep fibrous layer of the face, to enable volume restoration of the cheeks and improvement of the nasolabial folds, jowls, jawline, and neck with natural, long lasting results.
+He was an early proponent of the MACS-Lift “short scar” technique, which uses a series of sutures, woven through the deep fibrous layer of the face, to enable volume restoration of the cheeks and improvement of the nasolabial folds, jowls, jawline, and neck with natural, long-lasting results.
 Dr. Forley also offers a comprehensive laser and skin care program to enhance the results of surgery by improving the quality of your skin.